 Lacto-fermentation is as simple as these steps:

-- Put fresh produce in a clean jar.
+- Put fresh produce in a clean jar or fermenting crock.
 You don’t need to sterilize the jars.

 - Make a brine: Use about 1tsp to 1tbsp of salt for a quart-sized jar.